BDC Hamburger Icon

 2. Relevance: The people on your list should be interested in your business, industry or both.

-3. Volume: Once you are satisfied with the quality and relevance of your list, focus on increasing the number of people on it.
+3. Volume: Once you are satisfied with the quality and relevance of your list, gradually increase the number of subscribers.

-With these priorities in mind, you can begin building your email list.
-Here are 15 great ways to grow your list with quality email addresses from your target audience – the people who genuinely want to receive your content.
+With these priorities in mind, you can begin growing your list with quality email addresses from your target audience — the people who genuinely want to receive your content.

 TipBottom line

-To improve your social media presence, explore available and relevant platforms, set goals, and engage your audience with conversations and comments.
+To improve your social media presence, explore relevant platforms, set goals and engage your audience with conversations and comments.

-In addition to including email list sign-up links in your regular posts, consider creating social media posts – on your Facebook page or Instagram account, for example – specifically to tell customers about your email list and the content they’ll receive if they sign up.
+In addition to including email list sign-up links in your regular posts, consider creating social media posts — on your Facebook page or Instagram account, for example — that specifically inform customers about your email list and the content they’ll receive if they sign up.
+This strategy ensures quality signups from highly targeted visitors.

-Consider partnering with other websites by contributing articles or blog guest posts that include a sign-up CTA.
-Expanding your online presence opens your business to a new audience and helps you access new email addresses and prospects.
+Consider partnering with other websites by contributing articles or guest blog posts that include a sign-up CTA.
+Expanding your online presence opens your business to a new audience and helps you access new email addresses and high-quality prospects.

 4. Make email capture part of your intake process.

 Incorporate email list-building into your everyday tasks.
-For example, when a new customer calls for a quote or when you’re providing information about your business, ask if they
+For example, when a new customer calls for a quote or when you’re providing information about your business, ask if they’d like to join your email subscriber list.
+Before inviting them, you can vet the prospect to ensure they would be a quality addition to your list.

 Did You Know?Did you know

-To improve your email open rate, consider segmenting your email list to provide content relevant to customers based on their behavior.
+Segmenting your email list can help you increase your email open rate by ensuring you provide content relevant to customers based on their behavior.

 5. Use exit-intent pop-ups.

 An exit-intent pop-up appears when a visitor is about to leave a website.
 You can customize these email pop-ups with specific messages.
-For example, you could invite visitors to sign up for emails to receive more information about your business.
+For example, you could invite visitors to sign up for emails to receive updates, exclusive offers or more information about your business.

-Opt-ins are one of the most reliable ways to build quality email lists; however, visitors need clear incentives to sign up, and the process of providing their contact info must be fast and easy.
+Opt-ins are one of the most reliable ways to build quality email lists.
+However, visitors need a clear incentive to sign up and the process of providing their contact info must be fast and easy.

 6. Offer discount codes or freebies.